Baghcheq

-Baghcheq (باغ چق, also Romanized as Bāghcheq; also known as Bāgh Chīn) is a village in Baba Aman Rural District, in the Central District of Bojnord County, North Khorasan Province, Iran.
-At the 2006 census, its population was 1,886, in 473 families.
+Baghcheq (باغ چق) (Note: Also romanized as Bāghcheq; also known as Bāgh Chīn) is a village in Baba Aman Rural District of the Central District in Bojnord County, North Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,886 in 473 households.
+The following census in 2011 counted 2,116 people in 537 households.
+The 2016 census measured the population of the village as 2,163 people in 596 households.